mohkale/mohkale.gitlab.io/src/content/cheatsheet/_index.md

   resize: widthxheight # resize image before showing
   source:
     link: "https://find-this-image-here.com/image"
-    title: show this instead of the image link
+    title: title and maybe the caption of this link
+    display_title: use this as caption, but keep title
 ```

 ### Meta